Stop saving others to save yourself. Don’t become a shadow creator of your life and do the things you want directly.

 In this way, you’ll become a deeply fulfilled person who can then effortlessly help others.
 There is a big difference between trying to fix someone and being whole and sharing your greatness with others.

 It’s your light that heals.
 Not your efforts.
 True healing, indeed, feels effortless.

+Stop saving others from a place of obligation and guilt.
 There is no need to feel guilty if you can’t help someone.
-They’re simply not ready.
+They’re not ready.
 Each of us has a unique path to learning and growth.

 There is no way how we can objectively assess whether someone is doing wrong or not.
 Maybe they still need some lessons before they can finally change.
 Our human perspective is too limited to see the bigger picture.

 Therefore, you don’t need to feel guilty.
 The feeling of guilt is one of the tricks of the fear-based mind, which wants to keep us safe by controlling our perception of the world.